CSaratakij/MainBlog/content/projects/Doppelganger.md

 This tools help ensuring our checkpoint will have a unique ID.

-Because we iterate a lot of levels over a short period of time, we keep adding, changing its location and removing the checkpoint overtime.
+Because we iterate a lot of levels in a short period of time, we keep adding, changing its location and removing the checkpoint overtime.

-Without this tools, we have to keep checking every checkpoint we place manually to make sure its ID will not conflict with each other.
+Without this tools, we have to keep checking every checkpoint we place manually to make sure its ID will not conflict with each other. \
 (Which is really the time consuming process)

 With this tools, we can check and re-generate every checkpoint ID in one click.
 This help ensuring our save and load system to work properly.